kdave/btrfs-progs/Documentation/trouble-index.rst

 block it points to then upon read verifies that the block address and the generation matches.
 This check is done on all tree levels.

-The number in **faled on 30736384** is the logical block number, **wanted 10** is the expected generation number in the parent node, **found 8** is the one found in the target block.
+The number in **failed on 30736384** is the logical block number, **wanted 10** is the expected generation number in the parent node, **found 8** is the one found in the target block.
 The number difference between the generation can give a hint when the problem could have happened, in terms of transaction commits.

-Once the mismatched generations are stored on the device, it's permanent and cannot be easily recovered, because of information loss.
-The recovery tool ``btrfs restore`` is able to ignore the errors and attempt to restore the data but due to the inconsistency in the metadata the data need to be verified by the user.
+Once the mismatched generations are stored on the device, without a good copy from another replica, it's permanent and cannot be easily recovered because of information loss.
+However, if a valid copy exists on another replica, btrfs will transparently choose the good copy and overwrite the bad one with the correct metadata to fix it permanently.
+Manually running ``btrfs scrub`` in read-write mode will also do the same trick.

+Otherwise one can only salvage the data either through ``-o rescue=all,ro`` mount option, which will try its best to read what is still intact.
+Or through ``btrfs restore`` which can ignore the transid mismatch error to some extent.

+The user needs to manually to verify the contents of salvaged data.
+Since either way data checksum verification is no longer in place.

 The root cause of the error cannot be easily determined, possible reasons are: